jlbernardo/ft_irc/docs/IRC_clients.md

   <img src="https://widgetmanager.mibbit.com/widget1.png"/>
 </p>

 At the end of the day, the clients are like any other software: you should choose the one that best fits your needs and preferences.
 Some may prefer a simple client with few features, while others may want a more complex one with many customization options.
-For our small IRC implementation, we will use **[choice]** as our reference client,duw to its **[characteristics]**.
+For our small IRC implementation, we will use **[choice]** as our reference client, due to its **[characteristics]**.